 Implementing cost and work efficiencies is only part of the solution to controlling cost escalation in WMATA's operating subsidy growth.
-The "Keeping Metro Safe, Reliable and Affordable" strategic plan identified labor costs as nearly 70% of WMATA's total operating expenditures.
-NVTC adopted its Principles for WMATA Reform in 2017 and supports WMATA's efforts to implement cost-saving strategies.
-As most employees at WMATA are covered by multi-year collective bargaining agreements, there are opportunities to control cost escalation in these negotiations.
+The "Keeping Metro Safe, Reliable and Affordable" strategic plan identified labor costs as nearly 70% of WMATA's total operating expenditures.85 NVTC adopted its Principles for WMATA Reform in 2017 and supports WMATA's efforts to implement cost-saving strategies.86 As most employees at WMATA are covered by multi-year collective bargaining agreements, there are opportunities to control cost escalation in these negotiations.
 While most of these strategies are outside of WMATA's direct control, many of these strategies recommend that WMATA seek certain actions or conditions of external parties.

-Ongoing Efforts at WMATA to Control Cost Escalation and Enhance Efficiency of the Workforce and Contracted Services Adequately fund WMATA's Office of the Inspector General WMATA increased funding for the OIG by 6.3% and added four staff positions within the department for FY 2021.89 OIG issued 8 performance audits/evaluations identifying \$70.6 million that could be used more efficiently in FY 2020.90 Improve productivity through strengthened management of employee absenteeism, overtime, and worker's compensation The Chief Operating Officer's Office assists operational departments in meeting manpower requirements through oversight of absenteeism policy and provide long-term absence management support.91 Incentivize the workforce and contractors to deliver innovative solutions With its shift towards a planned maintenance program, WMATA has better coordinated its rail outages to boost the efficiency of work crews and reduce the overall impact to the customer.
+Ongoing Efforts at WMATA to Control Cost Escalation and Enhance Efficiency of the Workforce and Contracted Services Adequately fund WMATA's Office of the Inspector General WMATA increased funding for the OIG by 6.3% and added four staff positions within the department for FY 2021.87 OIG issued 8 performance audits/evaluations identifying \$70.6 million that could be used more efficiently in FY 2020.88 Improve productivity through strengthened management of employee absenteeism, overtime and worker's compensation • The Chief Operating Officer's Office assists operational departments in meeting manpower requirements through oversight of absenteeism policy and provide long-term absence management support.
+89 Incentivize the workforce and contractors to deliver innovative solutions With its shift towards a planned maintenance program, WMATA has better coordinated its rail outages to boost the efficiency of work crews and reduce the overall impact to the customer.
 WMATA agreed to a new four-year collective bargaining agreement with the largest union, Amalgamated Transit Union 689.
 This agreement includes, for the first time in WMATA's history, the first performance-based pay increase.
-Use the 3% cap on annual growth in operating subsidies as WMATA should continue to examine spending during the annual budget development process to adhere to the 3% cap on annual growth in operating subsidies
+90 Use the 3% cap on annual growth in operating subsidies as a tool during labor negotiations and annual budget development WMATA should continue to examine spending during the annual budget development process to adhere to the 3% cap on annual growth in operating subsidies WMATA agreed to a new four-year collective bargaining agreement with ATU Local 689.
+The agreement covers a broad range of issues and enables WMATA to operate within its legally required 3% subsidy growth cap.91 For the first time, this agreement provides WMATA with the ability to fill train operator and station manager vacancies by direct, external hire.
+Previously these positions had to be recruited from WMATA bus operators.92